 1. LESSOR.
 Control and or title to and ownership of the space and facilities on the Platform other than LESSEE’s PROPERTY shall remain with the LESSOR.
 LESSOR will be responsible for all costs and expenses associated with the property to which the LESSOR controls and or holds title and ownership, except where LESSEE and/or other parties are required to pay such costs and expenses under the terms of this Agreement or other agreements and arrangements.

 2. LESSEE.
-LESSEE shall be responsible for all costs and expenses in any way associated with LESSEE’s PROPERTY, except as otherwise provided for herein.
+LESSEE shall be responsible for all costs and expenses in any way associated with LESSEE’s PROPERTY; provided that LESSOR agrees to look for payment for all such costs and expenses from LESSEE'S operator Mariner Energy, Inc. as a cost or expense that Mariner is obligated to assume and pay in accordance with the O&M Agreement.
 Control and or title to and ownership of LESSEE’s PROPERTY, and any additions, modifications and revisions thereto shall remain in LESSEE.

 ARTICLE II